tusharsingla123/Fruit/README.md

 About Page: Information about the Fruit.ai product.
 Requirements

-Frontend
+#Frontend
-Framework: React (preferred) or HTML/CSS.
+• Framework: React (preferred) , CSS.
-API Interaction:
+• API Interaction:
-Handle API requests using async/await.
+    • Handle API requests using async/await.
-Properly handle timeouts and errors.
+    • Properly handle timeouts and errors.
-Styling: Use standard CSS or CSS-in-JS libraries.
+• Styling: Use standard CSS or CSS-in-JS libraries.
-Form Handling: Proper validation for forms, especially on the FAQ page.
+• Form Handling: Proper validation for forms, especially on the FAQ page.
-UX: Good user experience with loading indicators and error messages.
+• UX: Good user experience with loading indicators and error messages.

-Backend
+#Backend

-Framework: Flask (preferred), FastAPI, or Django with Python.
+Framework: Flask (preferred), FastAPI with Python
-API Endpoints:
+• API Endpoints:
-GET /faqs: Fetch all FAQs.
+    • GET /faqs: Fetch all FAQs.
-GET /faqs/:id: Fetch a single FAQ by ID.
+    • GET /faqs/:id: Fetch a single FAQ by ID.
-POST /faqs: Create a new FAQ.
+    • POST /faqs: Create a new FAQ.
-PUT /faqs/:id: Update an FAQ by ID.
+    • PUT /faqs/:id: Update an FAQ by ID.
-DELETE /faqs/:id: Delete an FAQ by ID.
+    • DELETE /faqs/:id: Delete an FAQ by ID.
-Error Handling: Implement proper validation and error responses for all endpoints.
+• Error Handling: Implement proper validation and error responses for all endpoints.

-Pages and Functionality
+#Pages and Functionality

 1. Login Page
 Description: Dummy login interface for User ID and Password.
 Redirects to the homepage on successful login.